IBM-Cloud/terraform-provider-ibm/website/docs/r/appid_apm.html.markdown

 # ibm_appid_apm

 Update or reset an IBM Cloud AppID Management Services APM configuration.
+For more information, see [defining password policies](https://cloud.ibm.com/docs/appid?topic=appid-cd-strength).

 ~> **WARNING:** This feature is only available for AppID graduated tier plans.